Updated: Oct 12

-Your self-care practice should be one that calls to you not something you do because you feel like it's something you should be doing.
+Your self-care practice should call to you not something you do because you feel like it's something you should be doing.
 You should want to engage with it.
 It should be fun for you.
-I love to put my Avon Anew Gel Cleanse on my face every morning and night because I love the way it makes my face look and feel afterwards.
+I love to put my Avon Anew Gel Cleanse on my face every morning and night because I love the way it makes my face look and feel afterward.
 My middle daughter does the same rituals.
-However my hubby only like to use the Anew exfoliate scrub about two times a week.
-My oldest daughter only want to use the charcoal mask.
-My son don't want to use anything but has too due to the acne skin that high schoolers usually go through.
-My youngest daughter prefer warm water only.
-Self care is a personal choice just like food preference.
-This is why in my wellness workshop last weekend with my Skincare classes participates for my Avon Customers I talked about creating a self-care routine for the fall and winter I gave you these suggestions:
+However, my hubby only likes to use the Anew exfoliate scrub about two times a week.
+My oldest daughter only wants to use the charcoal mask.
+My son doesn't want to use anything but has to due to the acne skin that high schoolers usually go through.
+My youngest daughter prefers warm water only.
+Self-care is a personal choice just like food preference.
+This is why in my wellness workshop last weekend with my Skincare class participants for my Avon Customers I talked about creating a self-care routine for the fall and winter I gave you these suggestions:

 1. Start Slow

 You don’t have to do walks every day at the end of the day.
 Three times a week would do.
 You don’t have to start off doing a two-mile jog.
 You can start with a long walk to relax the day away.